joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

     * None.

 ## 6. Known Issues / Bugs (Related to current work or recently discovered):
 * None.
-All known bugs from the refactoring session have been resolved.

 ## 7. Future/Pending Work (Overall Project - High Level):
 * **Backend Migration**: Complete.
 * **Security**: Further enhancements could include JWT for user-level authentication in the future.
-* **Frontend Decoupling**: A major pending task is to break the frontend into independent apps.
+* **Frontend Decoupling**: In Progress.
 * **Core Features**: Refine and enhance core features based on usage.
 * **UI/UX**: Continuously improve the user interface and experience across all apps.

 ## 8. Important Notes / Decisions Made:
-* **Feature Streamlining**: A decision was made to remove several complex or non-core features to simplify the application's focus and codebase.
-* **Database Migration Complete & Successful:** The decision to move to SQLite was made to support the user's goal of heavy, 24/7 data logging.
 * **Microservice Architecture Adopted**: Pivoted from a simple data centralization task to a full backend refactor.
-Adopted a microservice architecture with an API Gateway to ensure true decoupling, improve stability, and provide a secure foundation for future third-party integrations.
+Adopted a microservice architecture with an API Gateway to ensure true decoupling, improve stability, and provide a secure foundation for third-party integrations.
 Implemented API Key security as the first layer of protection.
+* **Frontend Decoupling Initiated**: A decision was made to begin refactoring the frontend.
+The first phase isolated the Task Manager app.
+The second phase deepened this decoupling by namespacing all of its UI, event, and modal handling files with a `tasks_` prefix for better code isolation and clarity.